 Every day, you’re inundated with information.
 From social media to texts, phone calls, emails, and news alerts—it’s incredible how much information we process regularly.
-So when it comes to handling your finances, it’s natural to think that the information you hear repeatedly is the best advice to follow.
-Right?
-Well, not quite.
-Here are five pieces of popular personal finance advice we can … [Read more...] about 5 Big Lessons Popular Personal Finance Advice Gets Wrong
+So, when it comes to handling your finances, it’s natural to think that the information you hear repeatedly is the best advice to follow.
+After all, plenty of people are making a living sharing financial advice online (we refer to … [Read more...] about 5 Big Lessons Popular Personal Finance Advice Gets Wrong

 financial life planning